Travel Postcard: 48 hours in Seattle

 Saturday

-9 a.m. - Fortify yourself for the day ahead with one of the best Mexican breakfasts anywhere at Senor Moose in the lively Ballard neighborhood.
+9 a.m. - Fortify yourself for the day ahead with one of the best Mexican breakfasts anywhere at Senior Moose in the lively Ballard neighbourhood.
 The crowded restaurant offers breakfast specialties culled from regions throughout Mexico.
 Try the outstanding huevos motuleños with black beans inspired by the Yucatan breakfast staple.
 Even though it’s early, go ahead and get an order of the flawless guacamole and chips.
-It’s surprisingly good with a cup of Senor Moose’s strong coffee.
+It’s surprisingly good with a cup of Senior Moose’s strong coffee.

 Ballard also has a lively shopping scene.
 KAVU, a local Seattle clothing and gear company, offers the quintessential Northwest look, with hip interpretations of outdoorsy style clothes.
 Stop at The Secret Garden Bookshop which has a carefully chosen selection of books for children and adults.
 For lunch, head to the nearby Ray’s Boathouse Cafe with views for which Seattle is famous, along with the seafood.